ahole14/Powershell/README.md

 Clear Profiles & ccmcache - Gives menu options for removing profiles and ccmcache on remote machine

 Repalce Default Folder - Remotley Renames C:\Users\Default to Default.old and then repalces it with another copy of the folder

+Multi Account Change - Changes the password and expiry date on multi accounts in a text document